 In this Section, we provide information about the circumstances in which your personal data may be transferred to countries outside the EEA (Austria, Belgium, Bulgaria, Czech Republic, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden), the UK or Switzerland.

-Further Technology LLC, is a limited liability company with its principal place of business located at 472 Meeting St., STE C-161, Charleston, South Carolina 29403 (United States).
-The European Commission has made an "adequacy decision" with respect to the data protection laws of the United States.
+Further Technology LLC is a limited liability company with its principal place of business located at 472 Meeting St., STE C-161, Charleston, South Carolina 29403 (United States).
 In the event the Company transfers any of your personal data to a third party in the United States or elsewhere outside of the EU/EEA/UK, such transfers will be protected by appropriate safeguards through the use of standard data protection clauses adopted or approved by the European Commission or the UK, a copy of which can be obtained from https://ec.europa.eu/info/law/law-topic/data-protection/data-transfers-outside-eu/model-contracts-transfer-personal-data-third-countries_en.

-By providing your personal data to the Company, you are agreeing to the transfer and processing of your personal data to and in the United States in accordance with this Privacy Policy.
+By providing your personal data to the Company, you acknowledge that your personal data will be transferred to and processed in the United States in accordance with this Privacy Policy.

-By using our Services, you are agreeing to the transfer and processing of your personal data to and in the United States in accordance with this Privacy Policy.
+By using our Services, you acknowledge that your personal data will be transferred to and processed in the United States in accordance with this Privacy Policy.

-In this Section, we have summarized the rights that EU/EEA/UK data subjects have under applicable data protection law, including the GDPR.
+If you are located in the EU, EEA, or UK, you have the following rights under applicable data protection law, including the General Data Protection Regulation (GDPR).
 Some of the rights are complex, and not all of the details have been included in our summaries.
 Accordingly, you should read the relevant laws and guidance from the regulatory authorities for a full explanation of these rights.

 Your principal rights under data protection law are: